Laiacs/CV/README.md

-# I am a data visualization specialist based in Barcelona, blending strategic insights with impactful visuals to tell compelling stories, supported by proven experience in team and project management.
-## My Path to Data Analytics
-Throughout my career, I’ve always sought to uncover the ‘why’ behind challenges.
-With over 7 years of experience leading teams in the creative industry, I was responsible for managing budgets, overseeing projects, and navigating the pressures of meeting expectations.
-Over time, I began to question why, despite our department’s evident success in generating revenue, the numbers didn’t seem to align with the company’s overall profitability.
-This realization sparked my interest in data-driven problem-solving.

-I embarked on a journey to bridge that gap, transitioning into data analytics to understand the trends, patterns, and insights that often remain hidden without proper analysis.
-Now, with a solid foundation in data visualization, strategic management, and analytics, I approach projects holistically, combining my background in design and management to deliver actionable insights and impactful solutions.
-Every step of my career has reinforced my belief in the transformative power of data, ultimately leading me to pursue a Master’s in Data Analytics and focus on unlocking value for businesses through informed decision-making.
+# With over 7 years leading teams in the creative industry, I realized the potential of data when managing budgets and questioning financial discrepancies.
+This sparked my transition to data analytics, where I now combine my background in management and design with analytical tools to deliver actionable insights and impactful solutions.
+Every step of my career has reinforced the value of data-driven decision-making, culminating in my pursuit of a Master’s in Data Analytics.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn.